TheWROsBros/WRO-Future-Engineers-2026/README.md

 Red and Green pillars: When the obstacle is detected within 10 cm, the color sensor evaluates its RGB signature.
 If the red value is dominant, the motor will immediately steer right, if the green value is dominant, it will steer to the right.

 Parking Mission: The software maintans an internal lap counter and upon entering the 3rd, the color scanning begins for the magenta parking barrier.
 Once it detects that the robot halts and switches to a program designed to park it.

+## 4. Navigation Algorithm

+The robot uses two ultrasonic sensors mounted on the sides of the vehicle to estimate its position relative to the walls.

+During normal driving, the software continuously compares the distance measured by both sensors and adjusts the steering angle to keep the vehicle centered on the track.

+When a side wall is no longer detected, the robot recognizes an approaching corner and initiates a 90-degree turn using data from the built-in IMU.